Government College of Engineering and Research, Avasari Khurd: Mechanical engineering

 The mechanical department was established in 2009.
 Many students graduate to work in companies such as Volkswagen.
 Students who crack the GATE exam go for higher studies at Indian Institutes of Technology and NIT.

 Civil engineering

 This department started in 2010.
 Students qualify for GATE and other competitive examinations like MPSC, IES, etc. Many students win prizes at national technical events.

 Electronics and telecommunications

 The department of Electronics and Telecommunication was established in the 2009-2010 academic year.
 The student organization ETSA works for students.
 E-Yantra is a student group that participated in the IIT Bombay competition.
 Also regular workshops and seminars are carried out.

 Automobile engineering

 The department of Automotive Engineering was started in academic year 2009-2010.
 A separate full-fledged Vehicle Maintenance and Testing laboratory was developed. laboratories like I.C.
 Engine, Metrology & Quality Control, Vehicle Maintenance Practices, CAD and Emission Control are available.
+The Department of Automobile Engineering was accredited by National Board of Accreditation (NBA) in June 2022 for 3 Years.